 The USFS has developed forest specific "forest plans" which identify "species of concern" found within each forest.
 Species lists are comprised of several categories of species such as federally listed species, USFS sensitive species, survey and manage species, and state listed species.
-Forest plans can cover a wide range of species (e.g., slugs, lichens, mammals).
+Forest plans can cover a wide range of species (mollusks, lichens, mammals, and others).
 Individual forest staff or regional foresters decide which designated species to include on its species of concern list.
 Project requirements are associated with species ranking.
-However, actions on federal land must always comply with the ESA (Section 436.03).
+However, actions on federal land must always comply with the ESA (see Section 436.03).